Skip to content

 var user UserRequest

-// SECURE: JSON has no XXE vulnerabilities
+// SECURE: JSON has no XML entity mechanism

 decoder := json.NewDecoder(io.LimitReader(r.Body, 1048576))